-This page provides a high-level introduction to common performance metrics presented in IREX X reports.
-IREX X is a technology evaluation that does not assess performance for a specific deployment.
+This page provides a high-level explanation of common performance metrics presented in IREX 10 reports.
+IREX 10 is a technology evaluation that does not assess performance for a specific deployment.
 The metrics are generic so as to convey a broad sense of algorithmic capabilities.
 It should be noted that biometric decision making is often analogous to the problem of binary classification, and as such no single numerical value can comprehensively describe the accuracy of a biometric system.

 Due to its scalability, iris recognition is well-suited for large deployments ranging from border security, prison management, expedited processing, duplicate detection, and distribution of resources.
 Most of these applications utilize iris recognition in identification mode.
 Biometric identification systems search users against a database of enrolled identifies and return their proper identities when found.

 Inquiries and comments may be submitted to irex [at] nist.gov.
 Subscribe to the IREX mailing list to receive emails when announcements or updates are made.